Many factors go into making a great gaming experience. One of the most important is the effect of your computer’s CPU while gaming.

 How Does CPU Affect Gaming: Desktop Processors

 Desktop processors are the most common type of CPU for gaming computers.
 They offer the best performance per dollar and are often used in high-end gaming PCs.
-Mobile processors are found in laptops and 2-in-1 devices.
+We find mobile processors in laptops and 2-in-1 devices.

 While they can’t match the performance of desktop processors, they are more portable and offer better battery life.
-Dedicated gaming processors are designed specifically for gaming computers.
+They designed these gaming processors specifically for gaming computers.

 They offer the best performance but also come at a premium price.